So I’m guessing you’re on the hunt for an affordable digital piano and you came across the Lagrima brand.

 The tick-tock sound of a traditional metronome is what we used to use to practice our timing and make sure we were playing at the correct tempo.

-The Lagrima digital piano, like most digital pianos, features a built-in metronome.
+Lagrima pianos, like most digital pianos, features a built-in metronome.

 However, with the preset rhythms, for a bit of variety, you could add a rock or samba beat behind your playing and make sure you are playing exactly on time to the beat!